cecconeurale/neunet-basics/README.md

 # neunet-basics

-basic knowledge on neural networks in a few python notebooks
+## Getting started with neural networks in python